-One proposed mechanism for VED in dengue is antibody-dependent enhancement (ADE), in which antibodies of the systemic immune system act in "Trojan horse" fashion to facilitate viral entry into certain host immune cells. (for a review of ADE specific to SARS-CoV-2 see Eroshenko et al.38).
+One proposed mechanism for VED in dengue is antibody-dependent enhancement (ADE), in which antibodies of the systemic immune system act in "Trojan horse" fashion to facilitate viral entry into certain host immune cells. (for a review of ADE specific to SARS-CoV-2 see Eroshenko et al.41).
 Waning or weak antibody response, including a substantial non-neutralizing antibody component to this response, has been shown to facilitate viral entry into macrophages and monocytes.
 There are multiple possible ways this might occur.
 In Dengue infection, there are multiple viral serotypes, which are distinguished by substantial protein sequence divergence.
 Amino acid differences in key epitopes can alter binding of antibodies, and the result is that antibodies that are neutralizing for one serotype bind antigens of another serotype, but in a manner that is weakly or non-neutralizing.
 One possible contributing factor in this process is a phenomenon referred to as "original antigenic sin."
-Exposure to an initial antigen produces memory immune cells that recognize the amino acid sequence of this antigen, and upon exposure to a related but slightly different antigen, memory cells that recognize the original antigen expand in preference to cells that recognize and bind more tightly to the second antigen.
-39 Thus, upon second infection, the antibody response is directed mostly at epitopes of the previous infection, and less robustly against the current infection.
-Original antigenic sin is not limited to B-cell epitopes, and essentially the same phenomenon has been reported for T-cell responses.
-40
+Exposure to an initial antigen produces memory immune cells that recognize the amino acid sequence of this antigen, and upon subsequent exposure to a related but slightly different antigen, there is preferential expansion of memory cells that recognize the original antigen rather than cells that recognize and bind more tightly to the second antigen.42 Thus, upon second infection, the antibody response is directed mostly at epitopes of the previous infection, and less robustly against the current infection.
+Original antigenic sin is not limited to B-cell epitopes, and essentially the same phenomenon has been reported for T-cell epitopes and responses.43